Exmaralda-Org/teispeechtools/doc/Generic-Conventions.md

 # Purpose

 This describes the generic conventions for transcripts of spoken language that are supported by both the [IDS TEI-Webstuhl](http://clarin.ids-mannheim.de/webstuhl) web services and this library.
 They are applied in the `segmentize` step of processing.

 # Specification and Examples

-0. This works on un-analysed [`<u>`](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-u.html)
-   elements in a TEI-ISO transcript document, as it can be produced from the [Simple EXMARaLDA format](Simple-Exmaralda.md).
+0. The segmentation works on un-analysed [`<u>`](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-u.html) elements in a TEI-ISO transcript document, as it can be produced from the [Simple EXMARaLDA format](Simple-Exmaralda.md).

    Utterances `<u>` that contain anything besides text content and time `<anchor>`s are not analysed.
+Comments and processing instructions inside `<u>` will be removed.

 1. An utterance `<u>` is mainly split into words that will be annotated as